Books by Edmond Provder, CRC, CLC

 Documenting Employability & Earning capacity in Matrimonial Cases

-Cut through “he-said-she-said” income claims with defensible vocational data.
+Cut through "he-said-she-said" income claims with defensible vocational data that holds up in divorce court.

-• Vocational-testing templates for high- and low-wage earners
+• Vocational-testing templates for high-wage professionals, returning-to-work spouses, and under-employed earners alike.

 Buy Book